 Viewpoints along the road

-There are three panoramic view- and rest areas made in collaboration with Hardanger National Tourist Route.
+There are several panoramic view- and rest areas made in collaboration with Hardanger National Tourist Route.
 The locations offer magnificent views of the Hardangerfjord.
-Some of them have picnic areas and possibilities for fishing and swimming in the fjord.
+Some of them have picnic areas and offer opportunities for fishing and swimming in the fjord.

 Hereiane: This serene rest area has an unconventional service building with walls and roofing made of natural stone from a local quarry.
 The rest area at Hereiane is located in a topographically distinct region with a smooth, bare rock face rising from the fjord all the way up to the mountain peaks.
 This spot offers a magnificent view across the fjord, and is located in the vicinity of the Millennium Site of Jondal Municipality, two miles north of Jondal.

 Steinstøberget: Rest area with service facilities at Steinstøberget, with excellent opportunities for angling in the Hardangerfjord.
 Here you can also set up a barbecue.
 Steinstøberget is located approximately 11 miles east of Norheimsund.

 Hesthamar: The rest area at Hesthamar, two miles northwest of Utne, occupies an idyllic spot in an active fruit-growing area.
 From the car park, a trail leads out to a promontory with a large stone cross.
 From the rest area, another trail leads to a stone beach, which is much used by swimmers.